-- 1. Teaching Pyramid Observation Tool (TPOT)/Teaching Pyramid Infant Toddler Observation Scale (TPITOS): Practitioners receiving a minimum of 3 months of technical assistance will demonstrate a 2% increase from pretest overall score to posttest overall score on the TPITOS or TPOT OR maintenance of an overall score of 80% and above OR Practitioners receiving a minimum of 6 months of technical assistance will demonstrate a 5% increase from pretest overall score to posttest overall score on the TPITOS or TPOT OR maintenance of an overall score of 80% and above. - 2.
-Best Practices in Inclusive Early Childhood Education (BPIECE): Practitioners receiving a minimum of 1 month of technical assistance will achieve or maintain (with no decreases) 95% (38/40) of the indicators on the BPIECE scored at Occasionally or higher at posttest. - 3.
-Classroom Assessment Scoring System (CLASS): Practitioners will demonstrate an increase from pretest to posttest in at least: one domain of the Pre-K CLASS, or two dimensions of the Infant CLASS or four dimensions of the Toddler CLASS. - 4.
-Illinois Children's Mental Health Partnership Self-Reflection tool: A posttest score of at least a 4 (Competent) on the Self-Reflection tool as rated by consultant and provider (consultant rates provider and provider self-evaluation). - 5.
-Environmental Rating Scale (ERS): Practitioners who score an average below a 3.0 at pretest will achieve a .5 global increase.
-Practitioners who score an average of 3.0 or above at pretest will achieve a .25 global increase. - 6.
-Ready! for Kindergarten Childcare Provider Observation Assessment Tool: An increase of at least one level in Total Scores from pretest to posttest (e.g., Deficient to Fair, Fair to Basic, Basic to Above Average, Above Average to Exemplary) OR increase or maintain pretest Total Scores of at least 55 (Exemplary level) at posttest. - 7.
-Curriculum Based (per program model)
+1. Teaching Pyramid Observation Tool (TPOT)/Teaching Pyramid Infant Toddler Observation Scale (TPITOS): Practitioners receiving a minimum of 3 months of technical assistance will demonstrate a 2% increase from pretest overall score to posttest overall score on the TPITOS or TPOT OR maintenance of an overall score of 80% and above OR Practitioners receiving a minimum of 6 months of technical assistance will demonstrate a 5% increase from pretest overall score to posttest overall score on the TPITOS or TPOT OR maintenance of an overall score to posttest overall score on the TPITOS or TPOT OR maintenance of an overall score to posttest overall score on the TPITOS or TPOT OR maintenance of an overall score to posttest overall score of 80% and above.

+2. Best Practices in Inclusive Early Childhood Education (BPIECE): Practitioners receiving a minimum of 1 month of technical assistance will achieve or maintain (with no decreases) 95% (38/40) of the indicators on the BPIECE scored at Occasionally or higher at posttest.
+3. Classroom Assessment Scoring System (CLASS): Practitioners will demonstrate an increase from pretest to posttest in at least: one domain of the Pre-K CLASS, or two dimensions of the Infant CLASS or four dimensions of the Toddler CLASS.

+4. Illinois Children's Mental Health Partnership Self-Reflection tool: A posttest score of at least a 4 (Competent) on the Self-Reflection tool as rated by consultant and provider (consultant rates provider and provider self-evaluation).

+5. Environmental Rating Scale (ERS): Practitioners who score an average below a 3.0 at pretest will achieve a .5 global increase.
+Practitioners who score an average of 3.0 or above at pretest will achieve a .25 global increase.

+6. Ready! for Kindergarten Childcare Provider Observation Assessment Tool: An increase of at least one level in Total Scores from pretest to posttest (e.g., Deficient to Fair, Fair to Basic, Basic to Above Average, Above Average to Exemplary) OR increase or maintain pretest Total Scores of at least 55 (Exemplary level) at posttest.

+7. Curriculum Based (per program model)